fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 createPerson({  variables: { name, phone, street, city } })
 ```

 New persons are added just fine, but the screen is not updated.
-The reason being that Apollo Client cannot automatically update the cache of an application, so it still contains the state from before the mutation.
+This is because Apollo Client cannot automatically update the cache of an application, so it still contains the state from before the mutation.
 We could update the screen by reloading the page, as the cache is emptied when the page is reloaded.
-However there must be a better way to do this.
+However, there must be a better way to do this.

 ### Updating the cache

-There are few different solutions for this.
+There are a few different solutions for this.
 One way is to make the query for all persons [poll](https://www.apollographql.com/docs/react/data/queries/#polling) the server, or make the query repeatedly.

 The change is small.
 Let's set the query to poll every two seconds: